![]() |

-My interest in the Mexican Days of the Dead has led to many unique opportunities,
+My interest in the Mexican Days of the Dead has led to many unique opportunities, such as visiting Mexico and sharing the experience with my students. |

 "Engage" and "persist" are dispositions included in the Habits of Mind in the Studio Thinking Framework published by Teacher's College Press and the National Art Education Association.
 The Habits of Mind are intended to serve as a resource to help teachers develop rigorous art classes and refine their teaching and assessment practices.
 "Engage" and "persist" go hand in hand.